phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 colors = colorspace.qualitative_hcl(h=[0, 300.], c = 60, l = 70, pallete = "dynamic")(len(vals))
 ~~~

 The following function loads and parses the data.
 Once the file containing your data is loaded, we use the first row to investigate which column stores the concentration of the "target" observable species of interest.
-When we find that target, we will then access the time points and concentrations of this target particle.
+When we find that target, we will then access the time points and concentrations of this target molecule.

 ~~~ python
 def load_data(val):